neooblaster/TableJs/README.md

-When you are handling a row of your table, you can also call method where the name is one of field set, but istead of returning distinct value, it returns the value of the field.
+When you are handling a row of your table, you can also call method where the name is one of field set, but instead of returning distinct value, it returns the value of the field.

 ````js